-I’ll admit, goal-setting has never been a big focus for me in my business.
+I’ll admit, goal-setting has never been a big focus for me in my business – except when I want to focus on increasing brand visibility.
 I tend to be less of a planner/dreamer type, and a bit more of a do-er/action-taker.
 When I get good advice or learn about a strategy I think I could use, I take action and implement it right away.

 Up to this point in my business, I’d think that being an action-oriented do-er has definitely served me.
 I’ve been able to bypass the traps of over-thinking, over-planning and aiming for perfection — traps that so many early-stage creative entrepreneurs get stuck in.